How Kenwood Care Has Prevented COVID-19 in its Assisted Living Facilities

 June 26, 2020

 Victoria Sessler, the owner of Kenwood Care Assisted Living, was recently interviewed for a local business series called “The Point.”
 “The Point” airs on varying business channels highlighting small businesses and challenges they are facing.
 We all know that COVID-19 has created an enormous challenge for the assisted living community as we try to care safely for our elderly.
-Victoria explains how Kenwood Care has faced the COVID-19 pandemic and kept it at bay in her assisted living homes.
+Victoria explains how Kenwood Care has faced the COVID-19 pandemic and prevented COVID-19 in its assisted living homes.

 In this 9-minute video segment, Victoria highlights how Kenwood Care Assisted Living has stopped the Corona Virus from entering the doors of her four residential assisted living homes.
 Sessler opens up about how they took action in early March when concerns were coming to light about the dangers for the senior community.
 She realized they needed to take precautions for not only her residents but also for her live-in staff.
 She goes on to list all the efforts around securing protective care for her team before the medical world saw shortages, restricting visitation for her residents, working closely with her live-in staff who voluntarily quarantined, and coordinating how visits would take place.
 All of these efforts needed to occur for Kenwood to run safely, but also keep the mental health of her residents in mind.
 Kenwood immediately outfitted each home with iPads for virtual visits and coordinated window visit procedures where residents could talk on the phone and see their loved ones.